Tornadoes Kill At Least 23 in Eastern Alabama

 The death toll from the one weather event is already more than double the total death toll from all tornadoes in the U.S. last year.
 Ten people—a record low—died in tornadoes in 2018, according to the National Weather Service.

 According to AL.com, the victims ranged from children to adults in their 80s.
-Many others lost homes, and, according to AL.com, a local hospital has said it received more than 40 patients injured in the tornado.
+Many others lost homes, and a local hospital has said it received more than 40 patients injured in the tornado.

 Sunday’s severe weather caused damage to several other counties in Alabama and Georgia, and at least a dozen tornadoes touched down in the area.
 Alabama Gov. Kay Ivey has extended a state of emergency issued last month because of tornadoes and extreme weather.